-You know the saying, “applying to jobs is a full-time job"?
+Know the saying, “Applying to jobs is a full-time job"?
 Don't listen to it.

 There are two parts to networking: reconnecting with your old contacts and forming new ones.

 Depending on where you are in your career, reconnecting might mean contacting professors, college advisers, and internship supervisors, or it might mean getting in touch with old colleagues, bosses, and business acquaintances.
 Find them, email them, call them.
-Ask them to coffee.
+Ask them if they would like to grab a coffee.
 Ask how they are (networking is social, after all) and let them know the specifics of your job search (industry, location, etc.).
 See if they know of anything or anyone.
 Most importantly, follow up!

 Each of these provides an opportunity to meet people with similar interests, and you can have fun in the process.
 Again, follow up!

-Better case scenario: You'll establish a rapport with someone who will recommend you for a position and/or tell you about unpublished openings.
+Better-case scenario: You'll establish a rapport with someone who will recommend you for a position and/or tell you about hidden job openings.

 So, what are you doing to become more hirable?
 If you aren't doing anything, then consider doing one (or more!) of these things, starting today.